 Why Bali?

 There are so many reasons for digital nomads to live in Bali.
 One of them is because Bali wants more digital nomads to come and live there.
-Right now they are working on introducing a new digital nomad visa, especially for digital nomads who want to live here.
+The government has now backed this up with the E33G Remote Worker Visa, launched in 2024 specifically for people who work remotely for clients abroad.

 Fast Internet